AMIE was founded in 1996

 - And other matters relating to fair trade

-AMIE supported the Red Meat Industry in applying for a proportional statutory levy on the Red Meat Industry and is a beneficiary of this levy.
+An example of such involvement is AMIE’s support of the Red Meat Industry application for a proportional statutory levy on the Red Meat Industry and is a beneficiary of this levy.

-– Sustainable trade (in particular market access and tariffs)
+- Sustainable trade (with a specific focus on market access and tariffs)

-– Fair trade ( level playing field for all participants)
+- Fair trade (Equal opportunity and level playing field for all participants)